jorektheglitch/pikaft-e621-posts-downloader/README.md

 ```
 sudo apt-get install aria2
 ```
-For Windows, install the aria2 build https://github.com/aria2/aria2/releases/ Add aria2 in your evironment variable paths
+For Windows, install the aria2 build https://github.com/aria2/aria2/releases/ Add aria2 in your environment variable paths

 ## How to use